nathanpalmer/spine.validate/README.md

 Simple model validation framework for [Spine](https://github.com/maccman/spine).
+Allowing you to mix strong validation rules with fluid english context.

 # Install
 Download spine.validation.js and include it in your html.